"Modern Warfare 3": Sniper Guide

-Sniping in Modern Warfare 3 is vastly different to sniping in any of the other Call of Duty's, and it's also much easier than most of the other Call of Duty's with the exception of Modern Warfare 2.
-Modern Warfare 3 has six different sniper rifles for you to choose from, and along with those six there are two bolt action sniper rifles.
+Sniping in Call of Duty: Modern Warfare 3 is vastly different from sniping in any other Call of Duty title.
+It's also much easier than most of the other titles, with the exception of Modern Warfare 2.
+Modern Warfare 3 has six different sniper rifles for you to choose from, and along with those six, there are two bolt action sniper rifles.

-The next section of this Hub will be on each individual sniper rifle, the best way to use them and what proficiencies and perks are going to go well with them.
+The next section of this article will include the stats of each individual sniper rifle, the best way to use them and what proficiencies and perks go well with them.

-The Barrett .50CAL is a great beginners sniper rifle, due to the fact it is unlocked at a VERY early stage in your prestige.
-However, despite this gun's amazing damage rate, I often find myself having to take two shots at an enemy from waist down to get the kill, whilst of course if I do get an upper-body shot, 9 times out of 10 I'm going to get a 1 hit kill.
+The Barrett .50CAL is a great beginner sniper rifle, due to the fact it is unlocked at a VERY early stage in your Prestige.
+However, despite this gun's amazing damage rate, I often find myself having to take two shots at an enemy from waist down to get the kill, whilst of course, if I do get an upper-body shot, 9 times out of 10, I'm going to get a one-hit kill.

-Therefore this gun is brilliant as it's a (semi-automatic Sniper rifle) meaning you can take 2 shots much quicker than a bolt action sniper.
+Therefore this gun is brilliant as it's a (semi-automatic sniper rifle) meaning you can take two shots much quicker than a bolt action sniper.
 So if you do fail at your first attempt at killing the enemy, you can quickly re-adjust and try again.
 But this time, you'll almost certainly get the kill.

-My personal favourite perks and proficiencies for this Sniper rifle are the Sleight of Hand perk, the Quickdraw perk and the Marksman perk.
-All these perks combined make a significant difference to your sniping class, and how well you can perform with it.
-However, there is one more extra boost that you can use with this Sniper rifle, and that would be the "kick" proficiency, making your shots more accurate and with less recoil.
+My favourite perks and proficiencies for this sniper rifle are the Sleight of Hand perk, the Quickdraw perk and the Marksman perk.
+When combined, these perks make a significant difference to your sniping class and how well you can perform with it.
+However, there is one more extra boost that you can use with this sniper rifle, and that would be the Kick Proficiency, which makes your shots more accurate and with less recoil.

-Feel free however, to swap out kick with another the "attachments" proficiency, as it's also a great idea to have more than one attachment when using this Sniper.
+Feel free, however, to swap out Kick with the Attachments Proficiency, as it's also a great idea to have more than one attachment when using this sniper.
 For example, a combination that I tend to use is the silencer with the extended magazines.

-The L118A Sniper rifle, is one of the most popular "Quick-Scoping" Sniper rifles on Modern Warfare 3.
-Being one of the only bolt action Sniper rifles, I find it and it's brother the MSR to be the best Sniper rifles in the game, due to their ease of use and comfort.
-Also I feel that the accuracy on the L118A and MSR are better than the other Sniper Rifles, and as a result of that I can usually pull off 1 hit kills every time I shot someone.
+The L118A sniper rifle is one of the most popular Quick-Scoping snipers in Modern Warfare 3.
+Being one of the only bolt action snipers, I find it and its brother, the MSR, to be the best sniper rifles in the game, due to their ease of use and comfort.
+Also, I feel that the accuracy of the L118A and MSR are better than the other snipers, and as a result, I can usually pull off one-hit kills every time I shot someone.

 However, as mentioned before, if you do happen to miss or get a hit-marker, you'll find it difficult to re-aim and fire in time, as the enemy has most likely just heard that immense noise produced from your gun.

-It is therefore my personal recommendation to almost always use a silencer with this Sniper rifle, so that if you do happen to fail at your first shot, your gun won't be heard as loudly giving you chance to re-aim, fire and neutralise the enemy!
-Although the enemy will still be able to tell he was shot from mind you, so if you do happen to miss the one shot kill, I recommend that you quickly set up again before the enemy discovers your position.
+It is, therefore, my personal recommendation to almost always use a silencer with this sniper, so that if you do happen to fail at your first shot, your gun won't be heard as loudly giving you chance to re-aim, fire and neutralise the enemy!
+Although the enemy will still be able to tell he was shot from mind you, so if you do happen to miss the one-shot kill, I recommend that you quickly set up again before the enemy discovers your position.

-Don't forget to either use the Kick or Attachments proficiencies with this Sniper, as they are hugely beneficial as a beginner or even professional sniper!
+Don't forget to either use the Kick or Attachments Proficiencies with this sniper, as they are hugely beneficial for beginners and professionals alike!
 These will basically be useful in every sniper class, so there will be a bit of repetition here . . .